4400 NW 87th Avenue,

 Architect, Gil Hanse stated: “This is one of the most exciting projects that I have ever had the privilege to work on.
 The property itself, being all sand based, is very unusual and unique – and a tremendous asset for a golf course.
 On top of it all, its location, in the middle of Miami, is unprecedented.”

 All eyes were focused on the “bigger and better” Blue Monster in March 2014 when Tiger Woods defended the World Golf Championships title.
 Only three players bettered the Monster’s par and it was Patrick Reed who came out on top, beating Jamie Donaldson and Bubba Watson by a single shot.
 With only a four Tour outings under his belt since his six-month “leave of absence”, Dustin Johnson returned to centre stage, winning the 2015 WGC - Cadillac Championship title by one shot from compatriot JB Holmes.
+Adam Scott won the 2016 event in Florida before the tournament was re-branded and relocated to Chapultepec in Mexico City in 2017.

 The thing you forget when you play most of your golf in Europe is that so many of the top courses are part of leisure complexes.
 It is hard to forget at Doral that you are on a Marriott hotel estate.
 The sales conferences, the all you can eat breakfasts, the tickets to the local adventure park - they're all there and it's a long way from North Berwick!